Somerset West — tract homes in Livermore (1972)

 Bonus floor plans (not shown in the model complex)

 The New Somerset (Plan 5) - 2–4 bedrooms, 1–2 bathrooms, 1,562+ sq. ft.
 A reimagining of the original Somerset, this version came with an optional finished upper level.
-You could keep it raw and mysterious (Plan 5), or finish it off for two extra bedrooms and a bath (Plan 5-2).
-Perfect for teenagers, guests, or a quiet reading space you never actually use.
+You could keep it raw and mysterious (Plan 5), or finish it off with two extra bedrooms and a bath (Plan 5-2).

 ![]() |